-Echeveria is a succulent plant that displays surprising evergreen leafage.
+Echeveria is a succulent plant family with evergreen leafage.

 Name – Echeveria

 Type – succulent plant, perennial

 Height – 8 inches (20 cm) with flower

 Exposure: well-lit – Soil: light, very well-drained – Flowering: summer